tkukurin/CompressARC/README.md

 A basic description of the code files in this repo:

 **For running via command line:**
-- `analyze_example.py`: Demonstrates how to solve one ARC-AGI problem using our method, with visualizations of learned task representations and plots of metrics.
+- `main.py`: Demonstrates how to solve one ARC-AGI problem using our method, with visualizations of learned task representations and plots of metrics.
 - `plot_problems.py`: Plots all of the ARC-AGI problems in a split.
 - `plot_accuracy.py`: Plots pass@n accuracies during/after a bulk training run with `train.py`.
-- `train.py`: Trains a model for every task in a split, plotting the accuracy.
-Contains code that computes the loss function.
-Defaults to the training split.
 - `parallel_train.py`: A multiprocessing program that schedules as many puzzles as possible in a split to be solved at the same time through `solve_task.py`, while maximizing the GPU memory usage.
 Defaults to the training split.
 - `scoring.py`: A script for scoring the results of `parallel_train.py`, which are better-formatted for Kaggle submissions.